pakuhi/csv2kibana/README.md

 ```
 * open the address ```localhost:5601``` in the browser

+* stop elasticsearch and kiband by pressing CTRL+C in both consoles

 =====================================

 **CONVERT csv data to json**

 ```
+cd PATH_TO_csv2kibana_FOLDER/scripts
 python csv2json.py -i PATH_TO_CSV_FILE -o PATH_TO_FOLDER_WITH_JSON_FILES [-t DATA_TYPE_NAME]
 ```